Why This Recipe Works

 To fully disperse the tare in the broth, we recommend using an immersion blender (see note).
 You can also use a whisk to incorporate the tare.

-- 3 dried red chilies, such as árbol, Thai bird, Bangladeshi, or Kashmiri, stemmed (optional)
+3 dried red chiles, such as árbol, Thai bird, Bangladeshi, or Kashmiri, stemmed (optional)

-- 2 fresh red Thai bird chilies, stemmed and thinly sliced crosswise (optional)
+2 fresh red Thai bird chiles, stemmed and thinly sliced crosswise (optional)

-For the Gyofun: Place dried chilies (if using) and katsuobushi in a pan and set over medium heat.
+For the Gyofun: Place dried chiles (if using) and katsuobushi in a pan and set over medium heat.
 Toast until fragrant.
-Using a spice grinder or mortar and pestle, grind toasted chilies and katsuobushi to a fine powder.
+Using a spice grinder or mortar and pestle, grind toasted chiles and katsuobushi to a fine powder.
 Set aside.

-For the Miso Tare: In a small bowl, stir together shoyu tare with miso paste and sliced fresh chilies (if using) until thoroughly combined.
+For the Miso Tare: In a small bowl, stir together shoyu tare with miso paste and sliced fresh chiles (if using) until thoroughly combined.
 Set aside.

 To Assemble the Ramen Bowls: Bring paitan broth to a boil.
 Bring a separate large pot of unsalted water to a boil.